lquixada/cross-fetch/README.md

 #### Yet another fetch library?

-I did a lot of research in order to find a fetch library that could meet theses criterias:
+I did a lot of research in order to find a fetch library that could be simple, cross-platorm and provide polyfill as an option.

-- [x] Simple import / require (no configuration required)
-- [x] Platform agnostic (client, server or react native)
-- [x] Optional polyfill (it's up to you if something is going to be added to the global object or not)

 There's a plethora of libs out there but none could match those requirements.

 #### Why not isomorphic-fetch?